risk-first/website/CONTRIBUTING.md

 ## Help Wanted!

-Risk-First is turning out to be a big undertaking, and any help would be greatfully appreciated.
+Risk-First is turning out to be a big undertaking, and any help would be gratefully appreciated.

 ## Seen Something Wrong?